makrai/notes/gupta2111-multiling-multilabel-emo-virtual.md

 Vikram Gupta
 arXiv:2111.06181 [cs.CL]

-* Virtual Adversarial Training (VAT) has been effective in learning robust
+* Virtual Adversarial Training (VAT) has been effective in learning robust mods
   * supervised and semi-supervised settings for both computer vision and NLP
-  * not yet for multilingual and multilabel text classification has not been
+  * not yet for multilingual and multilabel text classification
-* we explore VAT for multilabel emotion recognition with a focus on leveraging unlabelled data from different languages to improve the model performance.
-We
+* we explore VAT for multilabel emotion recognition with a focus on leveraging unlabelled data from different languages to improve the model performance
-  * extensive semi-supervised experiments on SemEval2018 multilabel and multilingual emotion recognition dataset and show
+  * extensive semi-supervised experiments on SemEval2018 multilabel and multilingual emotion recognition dataset
   * performance gains of 6.2% (Arabic), 3.8% (Spanish) and 1.8% (English) over
     supervised learning with same amount of labelled data (10% of train data)
   * improve the existing SOTA by 7%, 4.5% and 1% (Jaccard Index)